Cardinal Spellman High School (Brockton, Massachusetts): Drama

 Spellman is recognized locally for its outstanding drama program.
 Robert J. McEwan, a longtime teacher at Spellman and chair of the English department for 47 years, established the school's first drama department in 1965, opening the school's first production of The King and I to a full house.
 McEwan went on to direct 47 musicals and 35 "Spring Shows," annual productions that frequently featured alumni, parents, and teachers as well as students.

 Spellman established the Robert J. McEwan Drama Hall of Fame in 1996.
 Since its inception, it has inducted over 100 alumni, teachers, staff members, parents, and other friends of Spellman, honoring their contributions to the drama program both on and off the stage.
 Though McEwan died in 2013, his legacy continues through the flourishing drama program that he created.
-In 2015, the school honored McEwan by dedicating the newly renovated auditorium foyer in his name.
+In 2015, the school honored McEwan by dedicating the renovated auditorium foyer in his name.